scious/documentation/docs/bask/latest.md

   - `bubble_credentials_are_present`
   - `current_working_plugin_is_set`
 - `complete_prelaunch_checklist(register_bask=true, get_bubble_credentials=true, get_current_working_plugin=true)`.
 Runs through a wizard for completeing any missing pre_launch_checklist items.
   - `register_bask()`: Ask for registration.
+If user does not have API key, we point them to website to purchase key.
   - `get_bubble_credentials()`: Ask for Bubble login credentials.
   - `get_current_working_plugin()` Returns current plugin.
-This is the last plugin that was set using `Bask Switch Plugin.` If none has been set, then ask user to select plugin.
+This is the last plugin that was set using `Bask Switch Plugin.` If none has been set, then ask user to select plugin from list of plugins already added to VS Code Workspace.
-- `start_browser()`: If Bask isn't already running, then turn it on.
-Bask should auto turn off (close the browser instance) once every 2 days.
+- `launch_browser()`: If Bask isn't already running, then turn it on. <s>Bask should auto turn off (close the browser instance) once every 2 days.</s>

 The following functions need to be run before `Bask Init`, `Bask Clone`, `Bask Set Bubble Credentials`